siamect/proview/README.md

 Mandatory if you want to build the QT version of ProviewR:

-> apt-get install libqt4-dev libphonon-dev
+> apt-get install libqt4-dev libphonon-dev phonon-backend-vlc

 Mandatory if you want to build the GTK version of ProviewR: